Table of Contents

 You want to get the most out of your employee survey results.
 You realize diverse groups of people in your employee population have unique employee experiences.
-But how can you segment employee demographics in a way that makes it easy to see and understand those differences?
+But how can you segment employee sentiments and demographics in a way that makes it easy to see and understand those differences?
 In a way that’s meaningful to executive teams and direct managers and actually influences positive change?

 The jobs we hold, who we report to, where we work geographically, our interests, motivations, and life outside of work all contribute to our employee experiences.

 When an organization uses an employee segmentation model to interpret pulse and employee engagement survey results it’s like putting on a pair of reading glasses that magnify the fine print.
 Looking at employee responses by different demographics, traits and values brings clarity to issues and insights that might have been difficult to read, if not completely hidden from sight.

 What is Employee Data Segmentation?

 Employee data segmentation is a crucial part of people analytics.
 It looks at survey results based on a grouping of one or more employee attributes – the characteristics that make us unique.
 This data is typically found in your Human Resources Information System (HRIS).
 Information missing from your system can be captured in a new survey.

 The main intentions behind using an employee segmentation model are to easily find where there are issues.
 To see the smoke before there’s fire.
 And to see the positives happening in your organization so that you can replicate or emulate them elsewhere.